Energy

 It only takes a few minutes to find a cheaper deal and start saving

 Smart meters can help reduce your energy bills and give more insight into your energy usage.
-But there may also be some downsides to consider.
+However, smart meter installation also has some disadvantages.

 Pros

-• smart tariffs can significantly reduce energy costs
+• can significantly reduce energy costs when used correctly

-• takes the guesswork out of bills to help you budget
+• take the guesswork out of bills to help you budget

-• gives you insight into your energy usage
+• provide real-time insight into your electricity usage

 Cons

-• you will need to adjust your energy habits to avail of discounts
+• you will need to adjust your energy habits to get the full benefit

 • smart tariffs can be higher than average at peak times